Drug Crimes Lawyer & Attorney

-If you have been charged with drug possession in Minnesota, then you need the proper representation.
+If you have been charged with drug possession, then you need the proper representation.
 Getting caught with drugs or being accused of being in possession of drugs can be a very frightening experience.

-A dedicated and experienced Minnesota Drug Possession Attorney can walk you through the legal process and put your mind at ease.
+A dedicated and experienced criminal defense lawyer can walk you through the legal process and put your mind at ease.
 You will have an understanding of what is going on and what to expect next so that thee are not any surprises.

 As for how the charge is classified, the state of Minnesota states that:

 - A First Degree Drug Possession charge is for anyone carrying more than 25 grams of cocaine, Methamphetamine, or heroin; 500 grams or more of a narcotic such as heroin, cocaine, or meth; 500 grams or more or more than 500 doses of hallucinogens and methamphetamines; 100 kilograms or more of marijuana.
 The sentence involves up to 30 years in prison and up to $1,000,000 in fines.

 - Second Degree Drug Possession can yield up to 25 years in prison and $500,000 in fines when in possession of 6 grams or more of Cocaine, Methamphetamine, or heroin; 50 grams or more of a narcotic other than heroin, meth, or cocaine; 50 grams or more or more than 100 doses of hallucinogens or amphetamine; and 50 kilograms or more of marijuana

 - Third Degree Drug Possession can yield up to 20 years in prison and $250,000 in fines.
 If in possession of 3 grams or more of cocaine, methamphetamine or heroin; 10 grams or more of a narcotic other than meth, cocaine, or heroin; 50 or more doses of narcotics; 5 doses of LSD; and 10 kilograms or more of marijuana.